commial/experiments/windows-defender/ASR/README.md

 As the rules [are referenced with GUID](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide#attack-surface-reduction-rules), they can be looked for in these binaries.
 Unfortunately, this naive approach does not yield any result.

 But we can look further in the VDM files.
-Their content can be retrieved using [WDExtract](https://github.com/hfiref0x/WDExtract).
+Their contents can be retrieved using [WDExtract](https://github.com/hfiref0x/WDExtract).

 Looking for one of the GUID (`be9ba2d9-53ea-4cdc-84e5-9b1eeee46550`), we have a hit in `mpasbase.vdm.extracted`, more specifically in the DLL `module1025.dll`: